 Charity & Philanthropy

-A growing number of (U)HNWIs are considering getting involved in charity or philanthropy.
+A growing number of wealthy families considers getting involved in charity or philanthropy.
 But finding a family office that is able to support you with this could be a challenge.
 There are very few multi-family offices in Switzerland (or the rest of the world) that have the in-house knowledge and experience to support you with philanthropic services.

 The difference between charity and philanthropy

 Charity is the less difficult of the two to explain and implement.
 With charity it is more a question of how much money you want to donate to which organisation.
 A family office will therefore not really (need to) actively support you with charity, unless you donate substantial amounts and would like to monitor what is happening with your donations, or you want to establish your own grant-making foundation or trust, because you wish to be personally involved.

 Not every family office supports you with philanthropy

-There is only a handful of family offices in Switzerland (and the rest of the world) (or the rest of the world) that have the specialist knowledge and in-house experience to help you with philanthropic services.
+There is only a handful of multi-family offices in Switzerland (or the rest of the world) that have the specialist knowledge and in-house experience to help you with philanthropic services.
 And there is an even smaller number of family offices which maintain their own charitable foundation in which clients can participate.
-There is another small group that maintains close contact with outside experts, but the average family office will have a hard time supporting you with philanthropy.
+There is another small group that maintains close contact with outside experts, but the average multi-family office will have a hard time supporting you with philanthropy.

 Increasing interest in philanthropy

 If you intend to get involved in charity and/or philanthropy, we advise you to pay special attention to the abilities and shortcomings of the family office you intend to use to support you in this field.